SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Application_framework/Editing_custom_apps.md

 1. When the app is ready, click the ![Publish](~/user-guide/images/AppPublishIcon.png) icon in the header bar to save your changes and publish it.

    > [!NOTE]
-   > When you edit an existing app but do not publish your changes, the app will be reverted to a draft app.
+   > Once an app has been published, it is not possible to revert it to a draft.